tweag/nickel/rfcs/002-merge-types-terms-syntax.md

 sometimes we need a hash and sometimes not, why we used `List` and sometimes `list` (the equivalent of `§List` in this document), and so on.

-It also turns out the type application syntax (`List Num`) coincides with the standard application within contracts, that is `§(List Num) = §List §Num`.
+It also turns out the type application syntax `List Num` (actually, there is no such thing as type application currently, but rather `List` coincides with the standard application within contracts, that is `§(List Num) = §List §Num`.
 It would thus make sense to define type application for user-defined contracts by `#Foo Type ~ #(Foo §Type)`, and to be able to write directly `#Nullable Num` or